 In terms of income, an individual must have at least $200,000 in each of the previous two years.
 For spouses, income must be at least $300,000.
 In both cases, there must be a reasonable expectation to maintain this income in the current year.

-To be considered apart of the accredited investor definition know this, income isn’t sufficient.
-Individuals or spouses must have an individual or joint net worth of at least $1M at the time of purchase.
+Income isn’t sufficient to be considered a part of the accredited investor definition.
+In addition, individuals or spouses must have an individual or joint net worth of at least $1M at the time of purchase.

-Fun Fact: In 2020, in the US alone there were over 13M accredited investors.
+Fun Fact: In 2020, over 13M accredited investors were in the US alone.
 This represents over 10% of the population and a total wealth of over $73T.
-In the last 2 years, this number most likely increased.
+In the last two years, this number most likely increased.

 - Knowledgeable employees of a private fund